 Any students traveling abroad must submit a preferred placement address within the continental United States or Hawaii at least 16 weeks prior to the first placement term.
-Students should plan to arrive in the United States to have adequate time to meet the clinical requirements in Castlebranch or EXXAT Prism - Approve & Universal.
-Placement cannot be guaranteed outside of this timeline, which may necessitate a leave of absence from the program.
+Students should plan to arrive in the United States to have adequate time to meet the clinical requirements in Castlebranch.
+Placement cannot be guaranteed outside of this timeline, which may necessitate a leave of absence.

-Practicum and Internship Absences
+Practicum and Internship Absences: